aimed-at-jupiter/jupiter-extension/README.md

 - Open demo-site/client-form.html in your browser.

 This is a simple HTML page with inputs for:

-Title
-Full Name
+- Full Name
-Email
+- Email
-Phone
+- Phone
-Address Line 1
+- Address Line 1
-City
+- City
-Post Code
+- Post Code

 **3. Fetch and Autofill**